 Give a final touch to your fractal image by applying an image filter.

-Use the image filter button to show the filters list with the currently used one selected.
+Use the image filter button to show the list of available image filters with the currently used one selected.

-An example result of applying Light image filter adding 3D-effect to a Newtonbrot fractal zoom.
+An example result of applying the Water image filter to a Simonbrot fractal zoom.

 Use the scrollbar to interactively change the image parameters.
 When no parameters are available the scrollbar is hidden and you can see only its menu button .